kamath/web-autoencoder/public/content/blog-post.md

 When I see an image from the past, both this autoencoder and my brain start a reconstruction process.
 A picture is repainted in my head and with the autoencoder, blurry in some details, yet brilliantly vivid in others.

-The part that makes us human though, is that unlike the AI, my head isn’t computing an exact reconstruction of the image.
-My head remembers the way girlfriend laughs at my dumb jokes and curses me for rotting her brain.
-It remembers the night my friends and I were drunk and out of toilet paper at 2am and stealthily stole heaps of TP from a nearby McDonald’s to bring back to the group.
+Unlike the AI though, my head isn’t computing an exact reconstruction of the image.

+The AI reconstructs a picture of my friends and me drinking wine in an Airbnb.
+It won’t reconstruct the feeling of realizing we’re out of toilet paper at 2am and the drunken thrill of stealthily stealing heaps of TP from the nearby McDonalds.

+It reconstructs a picture of my 26th birthday party, but not the rush from the surprise of seeing everyone there and reconnecting with friends after years on opposite coasts.

-Some memories are just better that way — inexact, imperfect, but vivid in the ways you reconstruct them.
+Some memories are better that way — inexact, but vivid in the ways you reconstruct them.